 The calculations for determining flood risk require that climate change shall be taken into account.
-Recent events demonstrate that storms causing severe flooding are in part because they fall on saturated ground and in the case of the Mortimer 2007 floods exacerbated by intense rainfall for a short period.
-To allow for these climate change induced storms in addition to the standard storm assumptions the developer shall consider the management of surface water flooding based on the higher of either maximum recorded rainfall over a 6 hour period in Berkshire in the last 20 years or the rainfall in the standard calculations, falling on saturated ground and within the 6 hour period a short intense period of rainfall of 20mm in 30 mimutes.
+In addition to the high volume of rainfall over a long period, Recent events demonstrate that storms causing severe flooding are in part because they fall on saturated ground and in the case of the Mortimer 2007 floods exacerbated by intense rainfall for a short period.
+To allow for these climate change induced storms in addition to the standard storm assumptions the developer shall consider the management of surface water flooding based on the higher of either:

+- (i) maximum recorded rainfall over a 6-hour period critical event duration at the nearest recognised official weather station to Mortimer in Berkshire in the last 20 years + 30%; or - ()(ii) the rainfall in the standard calculations, falling on saturated + 30%, falling on saturated or compacted ground and within the 6 hour period and within the critical event duration a-short intense period of rainfall of 20mm in 30 minmutes.